 God has many attributes.
-He is omnipotent, omnipresent, eternal, incorruptible and immortal.
-He is also glorious.
+He is omnipotent, omnipresent, eternal, incorruptible, immortal—and glorious.
 What does the Bible reveal about God’s glory?

 The prophet Ezekiel gives us an impressive description of God’s glory: